Code-routing: a new attack on position verification: Introduction

 \subsection{Summary of results}

-In this paper we give a new protocol for completing the $f$-routing task non-locally, which we call ``code-routing''.
+In this paper we give a new strategy for completing the $f$-routing task non-locally, which we call ``code-routing''.
+The basic strategy of the protocol is to encode the input system $Q$ into a quantum secret sharing scheme whose access structure is related to the function $f$.
+The shares of the scheme are then routed on simple functions of single input bits.
 Compared to the existing garden-hose protocol, code-routing uses no more entanglement, and probably less.
-To understand why we make use of a connection between the code-routing protocol and complexity theory.
-We also use the code-routing protocol to establish a new relationship between $f$-routing and quantum secret sharing.
+To understand why we make use of a connection between the code-routing strategy and complexity theory.
+We also use the code-routing strategy to establish a new relationship between entanglement cost in $f$-routing and the size of quantum secret sharing schemes.
+Throughout the work, we work with $p$-dimensional quantum systems, which we call `qupits', with $p$ any prime.\footnote{We can for example choose $p$ based on the function family we wish to perform the $f$-routing task for.}